FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Creating_transfers_Start_here/Model_and_Physical_file_concepts.md

 The CFTAUTH command is used to define the list of IDFs authorized for a given partner according to the transfer direction: sending or receiving.

-Before activating a SEND command, Transfer CFT{{< TransferCFT/componentshortname  >}} checks that the receiving partner has the right to receive the specified IDF.
+Before activating a SEND command, {{< TransferCFT/axwayvariablesComponentShortName  >}} checks that the receiving partner has the right to receive the specified IDF.
 This mechanism is implemented through the parameter setting relationships indicated in the following figure.